xlelord9292/Paradise-bots/README.md

-# Paradise Bots
+# Relational Hosting Bots

-* Paradise Bots Are Projects To Help People Grow A Enhance Mind Set For Coding
+* Relational Hosting Are Projects To Help People Grow A Enhance Mind Set For Coding

 * All These Projects Are Written In JS Which Stands For JavaScript